RX2Solutions/RX2Solutions.github.io/team.md

       <br /><br />
       Robert is a builder of teams, cultures, and momentum.
 An entrepreneur at heart, he understands that great organizations are not managed into existence; they are designed.
       <br /><br />
-      With a BA in History, an MBA in Organizational Leadership, and certification as a Scrum Master, he bridges the space where business meets possibility.
-      <br /><br />
       When he steps away from work, he focuses on what fuels him most; family, the ocean, and behind the wheel chasing speed and clarity.
   - name: Ross Rosner
     jobtitle: Managing Partner / Cofounder